23/resumable.js/README.md

       target:'/api/photo/redeem-upload-token',
       query:{upload_token:'my_token'}
     });
-    // Resumable.js isn't support, fall back on a different method if(!r.support) location.href = '/some-old-crappy-uploader';
+    // Resumable.js isn't supported, fall back on a different method if(!r.support) location.href = '/some-old-crappy-uploader';

-To allow files to either selected or dropped, you'll assign drop target and a DOM item to be clicked for browsing:
+To allow files to be either selected and drag-dropped, you'll assign drop target and a DOM item to be clicked for browsing:

     r.assignBrowse(document.getElementById('browseButton'));
     r.assignBrowse(document.getElementById('dropTarget'));

-After this, interaction with Resumable.js is by listening to events:
+After this, interaction with Resumable.js is done by listening to events:

     r.on('fileAdded', function(file){
         ...